danmasta/env/README.md

 ```

 #### ESM
-If using esm for config, you can export your env variables using a default export or named exports:
+If using ESM for your config, you can export env variables as a default export or named exports:
 ```js
 export default {
     REDIS_HOST: '127.0.0.1',